‘There’s pain everywhere.’ Hospitals stand to lose $1.5 billion amid COVID-19 crisis

-Even as the coronavirus pandemic attracts widespread attention and resources to hospitals, facilities across the country are suffering a major collapse in business.
+Although the COVID-19 pandemic has attracted widespread attention and resources to hospitals, facilities across the country still are facing a major slump in business.

 The American Hospital Association estimated that between March 1 and June 30, hospitals and health systems would lose a combined $202.6 billion, or an average of $50.7 billion per month.

-Data from the U.S. Bureau of Labor Statistics show that even with so many in health care working tirelessly to combat COVID-19, job losses in the industry are second only to the leisure and hospitality sector.
+Data from the U.S. Bureau of Labor Statistics show that even with many in health care working long hours to fight COVID-19, job losses in the industry are among the highest in the country.